What is leptospirosis in dogs?

 By taking these simple steps, you can help protect your dog from leptospirosis and keep your family safe.

-Is there a vaccine for leptospirosis in dogs?
+Is there a vaccine for dog leptospirosis ?

 Yes, there is a vaccine available to protect your dog from leptospirosis.
 The vaccine is generally administered in two doses, with the initial dose given when your pup is 8-12 weeks old.
 After the initial dose, a booster shot is typically given 1 year later, followed by annual booster shots thereafter.
 Your veterinarian can provide more information about the specifics of the vaccine and the schedule.
 It is important to keep your dog up to date on the vaccine in order to protect them from this potentially serious illness.